lowRISC/opentitan/hw/ip/alert_handler/doc/index.md

 }
 {{< /wavejson >}}

-The repeat pattern for this alert is such that as long as the alert is true, the handshake is re-initiated after waiting pausing for 2 cycles on the sender side.
+The handshake pattern is repeated as long as the alert is true.
+The sender will wait for 2 cycles between handshakes.

-Note that the alert is immediately propagated to the `alert_o` output once the initial level change on `alert_p/n` has been received and synchronized to the local clock.
+Note that the alert is immediately propagated to `alert_o` once the initial level change on `alert_p/n` has been received and synchronized to the local clock.
 This ensures that the first occurrence of an alert is always propagated - even if the handshake lines have been manipulated to emulate